-Children should not have to live a poor quality of life and adults should not have to die young from heart failure, kidney failure and strokes.
-Historically, the average age of death of an untreated male with Fabry disease was cited as 41 years then rose to 50 with kidney dialysis and transplants.
-Data from the Fabry Registry indicates males with Fabry disease still only live an average of about 58 years.
-Earlier recognition, diagnoses and treatment could have a profound positive effect on the lives of people with Fabry disease.
+Children should not have to live a poor quality of life and adults should not have to die young from heart failure, kidney failure, and strokes.
+The future for individuals with Fabry disease is much brighter with the initiation of a Fabry specific treatments (ERT, chaperone therapy, substrate reduction therapy, and gene therapy), adjunctive therapies, leading a healthy lifestyle, and managing other risk factors.
+Earlier recognition, diagnoses, improved management, and treatment could have a profound positive effect on the lives of people with Fabry disease.